 Access to and provision of safe drinking water to every household in the ULB has been one of the primary concerns of the Government.
 Ensuring equitable and adequate supply of safe drinking water and its effective delivery is a major challenge for the ULBs.

 To achieve the above primary objective, the Government has initiated various water supply projects under Tamil Nadu Urban Development Project(TNUDP – III), Urban Infrastructure Governance (UIG) and Urban Infrastructure Development Scheme for Small and Medium Towns (UIDSSMT), Jawaharlal Nehru National Urban Renewal Mission (JnNURM), Japan International Co-operation Agency (JICA) and German Development Bank (Kfw).
-Attal Mission for Rejuvenation and Urban Transformation (AMRUT),Tamil Nadu Sustainable Urban Development Project (TNSUDP).
+Attal Mission for Rejuvenation and Urban Transformation (AMRUT),Tamil Nadu Sustainable Urban Development Project (TNSUDP) & Smart City Mission.
 Para-Statal agencies such as the TWAD Board and the CMWSS Board have also taken up the implementation of water supply schemes.

 Apart from the Para-statal agencies, certain Corporations and Municipalities have started implementing of major water supply schemes on their own.

 Norms prescribed by Central Public Health and Environmental Engineering Organization (CPHEEO) for drinking water supply in Corporations and Municipalities covered by underground sewerage system is 135 Litres Per Capita per Day (LPCD) and 90 LPCD for non UGSS towns.
 The aim of the ULBs toimplement the water supply schemes with the objective of achieving these norms.

 The status of water supply in Corporations and Municipalities are as detailed below:

 |ULBs||Range (LPCD)||No of ULBs|

 |Corporations||110 LPCD & Above||8|